uxlfoundation/oneapi-construction-kit/doc/specifications/mux-compiler-spec.rst

 .. _fence: https://llvm.org/docs/LangRef.html#fence-instruction

-A compiler **may** choose not to support these instructions depending on which open standards it wishes to enable through ComputeAorta.
-For example; support for the OpenCL C 3.0 standard requires support for these instructions.
+A compiler **may** choose not to support these instructions depending on which open standards it wishes to enable through the oneAPI Construction Kit.
+For example;
+support for the OpenCL C 3.0 standard requires support for these instructions.

 The atomic instructions listed above **shall not** have a `syncscope`_ argument.